-Graduates should qualify for a diploma in Autobody Repair and be able to seek entry-level employment in the automotive body and refinishing industry.
-Persons completing this curriculum may find employment with franchised independent garages, or may seek self-employment.
+Graduates of the curriculum should qualify for entry-level employment opportunities in the automotive body and refinishing industry.
+Graduates may find employment with franchised independent garages, or may seek self-employment.

 In addition to the courses listed below, students may be required to take developmental classes based on their placement test scores.
 Grades in these classes are used in the calculation of grade point averages, but do not count toward hours required for graduation.